Jump to

 • How long they’ve practiced: The longer a lawyer has practiced, the more experience they probably have with working on cases similar to yours.
 While new lawyers can be just as good as seasoned ones, they’re harder to vet without a legal background.

 If you’re not up for the challenge of sifting through lawyers, or you don’t have a legal background, Atticus can help match you with a lawyer who’s an excellent fit for your claim — for free!
 We’ve spent years vetting disability lawyers and have an extensive network of legal teams.
 We trust them to treat our clients with priority and respect and to win their cases.
-If you want our help, fill out our disability quiz to get started.
+If you want help, fill out our disability quiz to get started.

 Ready to get benefits today?